openvinotoolkit/model_server/docs/dag_scheduler.md

     Each model input needs to be mapped to some node's `data_item` - input from gRPC/REST `request` or another `DL model` output.
     Outputs of the node may be mapped to another node's inputs or the `response` node, meaning it will be exposed in gRPC/REST response.

+### Custom node type

+* custom - that node can be used to implement all operations on the data which can not be handled by the neural network model.
+It is represented by a C++ dynamic library implementing OVMS API defined in [custom_node_interface.h](../src/custom_node_interface.h).
+Custom nodes can run the data processing using OpenCV, which is included in OVMS, or include other third-party components.
+Custom node libraries are loaded into OVMS by adding its definition to the pipeline configuration.
+The configuration includes a path to the compiled binary with `.so` extension.
+Custom nodes are not versioned, meaning one custom node library is bound to one name.
+To load another version, another name needs to be used.

+Learn more about developing custom node in the [custom node developer guide](custom_node_development.md)

 ## Configuration file <a name="configuration-file"></a>

 Pipelines configuration is to be placed in the same json file like the